mmu-webdesign/Level4-web-term-1/HTML/html01/09-images.md

 For students wanting more, we recommend the following topics and resources.

-## CSS background images

-You can also use Cascading StyleSheets (CSS) to embed images into webpages (and JavaScript, but that's another story entirely).

-Using CSS is arguably easier to position and control than HTML images.
-So why bother with HTML images? **CSS background images are for decoration only**.
-If you just want to add something pretty to your page to enhance the visuals, this is fine.
-Though, such images have no semantic meaning at all. **They can't have any text equivalents, are invisible to screen readers, and so on**.
-This is where HTML images shine!

-**Summing up**: if an image has meaning, in terms of your content, you should use an HTML image.
-If an image is purely decoration, you should use CSS background images.

 - LinkedIn Learning Video: [Jen Simmons - Audio](https://www.linkedin.com/learning/html-essential-training-4/audio?u=36102708) (4m 11s) - Adding audio to your web page.

 - LinkedIn Learning Video: [Jen Simmons - Video](https://www.linkedin.com/learning/html-essential-training-4/video?u=36102708) (5m 38s) - Adding video to your web page.